SundarakrishnanN/Phase1-BMC/README.md

 **YOLOv8** by *Ultralyitcs* is an open source, real-time object detection and image segmentation model.

 **labelimg** is an annotation tool that provides features to draw and edit bounding boxes in the format required by YOLOv8.

+### Docker
+A Dockerfile has been created to install necessary libraries including CUDA for the model to be able to use GPUs.
+The docker file can be built and run in a simple way.\
+Build: `docker build -t username/imagename:version`\
+Push: `docker push  username/imagename:version`\
+Run: `docker run --rm --runtime=nvidia --gpus all -v 'YOUR STORAGE MOUNT':/app/data username/imagename:version python3 app.py input.json output.json`

+The run command takes the input and output json file to read,process ands save the results in.
+Build creates the docker container and push command is used to push it to the docker repository so that anyone can pull the image and run the same.

 ### System Requirements